howonlee/mertonon/docs/usage.md

 But you know better, don't you?
 From the inside, I myself have found every organization without exception riven by systems of homage, of fealty, of personal politics - and of feud.
 Sometimes the overall melange works - and in working, turns invisible - sometimes it does not.
 This is the invisible organization which Mertonon seeks to make legible and align towares the ostensible goal of the organization.

 This is what we mean by the allocation of resources.
-Mertonon is software for doing politics with its own internal politics, inasmuch as use of Mertonon constitutes:
+Mertonon is software for doing politics with an organization's own internal politics, inasmuch as use of Mertonon constitutes:

 1. Writing down your current political situation in Mertonon as the structure of a neural network
 2. Determining the goals of the overal organization and fiddling with the settings a bit (when we have them)